SClovesgtx/TDD/README.md

 - Mimic the interface of the dependency
 - Simulate the behavior of our test case.
 - Check all expect calls of the class.

+There is some frameworks that helps to create mock objects.